wp-plugins/nextgen-facebook/readme.txt

 = Version 3.1 =
 * Fixed a small oversight where apply_content_filter() was being run on the excerpt by mistake.
 The fix is in keeping with improving performance as much as possible.
 * Added a warning message (in the admin pages) for missing plugin options in the database.
 This fixes an error where the plugin has been installed and activated, but it's options have disappeared from the database at some point.
 The plugin will now recognize this condition, generate a warning message, and reset the options to their defaults.
-* Added a javascript function to load button javascript files asynchronously -- all except for tumblr, which must be loaded from the footer. :-p
+* Added a javascript function to load button javascript files asynchronously -- all except for tumblr, which must be loaded from the footer. :-p This should further help to improve page load speeds - always an important consideration.
-* Added a ngfbGoogl class from https://github.com/sebi/googl-php to shorten URLs for Twitter.
+* Added a ngfbGoogl() class (from https://github.com/sebi/googl-php) to shorten URLs for Twitter.
 * Added the "Apply Excerpt Filter" option (default is unchecked).
 * Added the "Shorten URLs" option for Twitter (checked by default) and the (optional) "Goo.gl API Key" field.
 * Improved the output from the debug print-out function.